 When it comes to changing and topping off the motor oil, consumers are regularly confused about what viscosity to use.
 With so many options on the market, it’s tough figuring out what’s best to use.
 For example, can you put 10w30 in a 5w30 engine?

-In this guide, we examine the main differences between the two motor oils and discuss how to read the motor oil ratings.
-We also look at if it’s okay to mix the two viscosities and describe what’s going to happen if you switch out the type.
+In this guide, I examine the main differences between the two motor oils and discuss how to read the motor oil ratings.
+I also look at if it’s okay to mix the two viscosities and describe what’s going to happen if you switch out the type.

 Is It Okay to Mix 10w30 and 5w30 Motor Oil?